mattiasu96/TrapGenerator/README.md

 The process is the same as the [Pre-Processing](#Data-Pre-Processing) part but in reverse order. <br> So we will extract MIDI notes from their *.txt* representation.

 # Results
 Did we end up with a good drums generator?
-Unfortunately, not at all.  <br>We're going to make a deeper analysis on why we failed and how to solve the problem.
+Unfortunately, not at all.  <br>We're going to make a deeper analysis of why we failed and how to solve the problem. <br>
 Here's an example of our prediction: Link here.

 ## Emulating the original paper results
 We were able to correctly emulate the results provided in the paper + blog post. <br>
-The data pre-processing and post-processing functions work perfectly, they have been tested multiple times (converting from MIDI to txt and then from txt to MIDI we obtained again the original file) and show coherent results.
+Data pre-processing and post-processing functions work perfectly, they have been tested multiple times and show coherent results.

-Then we trained our model over the Metallica dataset for 60 epochs, and we obtained coherent results.
-In fact, as shown in the blog-post related with the paper, after 60 epochs of training the model has learnt the 16 notes bar structure, we were able to obtain the same result. <br> Here's an example of our predicted output in this case:
+Then we trained our model over the **Metallica dataset** for **60 epochs**, and we obtained coherent results.
+After 60 epochs of training our model has learnt the *16 notes bar structure*, we were able to obtain the same result of the paper. <br> Here's an example of our predicted output in this case:
 ```
 BAR 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000
 BAR 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000 0b000000000